Coronavirus, stress, and mental health

 How do I cope with the stress and emotional strain of both the coronavirus itself and being isolated from my loved ones?

-The outbreak of the coronavirus can bring about any number of negative feelings -- whether it’s about the health and safety of both you and your loved ones, your work status, medication supplies, or other fears.
-But there are a number of healthy, effective ways to manage your stress and anxiety levels so you can maintain a positive outlook.
+Many people have experienced stress, fear and other negative emotions since the beginning of the COVID-19 pandemic.
+Whether you are worried about your health and safety, work status, medication supplies or something else, there are a number of healthy, effective ways to manage your stress and anxiety levels so you can maintain a positive outlook.

 Connect with your loved ones using technology